 Most employers offer education benefits that are tax-exempt under IRS Code 127.
 This means an employer can deduct up to $5,250 per year per employee participant.
 Companies that claim these deductions are typically obligated to make tuition assistance programs available to all employees on a nondiscriminatory basis.
 The most forward-thinking employers offer education benefits to new hires and part-time employees.

 Is there any measurable ROI from tuition reimbursement programs?

 Cigna, a leading insurance company, partnered with the Lumina Foundation to analyze how their long-running tuition reimbursement program made a difference for participants and the company.
 The study focused on 2012 to 2014, when Cigna’s program supported over 2,200 employee participants.

 It was found that Cigna’s tuition assistance program generated an ROI of 129%.
 In other words, for every dollar invested in tuition assistance, Cigna got back and avoided an additional $1.29 in talent management, recruitment, and onboarding costs.
-Employees believed that the program led to increased confidence, motivation, knowledge, skills, and recognition from managers and colleagues.
+Employees believed that the program increased confidence, motivation, knowledge, skills, and recognition from managers and colleagues.

 The Lumina Foundation uncovered similar findings at Discover Financial Services, which reported a 144% return on investment under similar metrics.
 On average, employees who participated in the program received annual wage increases at least 41% greater than non-participating employees.
 This same demographic when on to save Discover an estimated $10.9 million.